Project ARK offers In-home (self) and Office-based HIV testing.

 The next step is to get tested.

-There are several different types of HIV tests, but the two most common types are blood tests and oral swab tests.
-HIV blood tests use a sample of blood, either from a finger prick or a larger sample often taken from the inner arm, to test for antibodies.
-Oral swab tests collect cells from inside the mouth to test for HIV antibodies.
+There are several different types of HIV tests, but the most common type is a rapid or conventional blood test.
+HIV blood tests use a sample of blood, either from a finger prick or a larger sample often taken from the inner arm, to test for antibodies or antigens.

 Traditional HIV test results can take one to two weeks to come back from a lab, but rapid tests are now widely available that can provide a result in about 20 minutes.

-Project ARK currently offers blood, finger prick and oral swab testing methods (traditional and rapid results)
+Project ARK currently offers a rapid finger prick and blood draw testing methods.

 Most HIV tests check for antibodies that the body produces once infected with HIV.
 Antibodies are cells produced by the body’s immune system to fight off all different kinds of infections, including HIV.
 If an HIV test detects HIV antibodies, a person is infected with HIV.
 If antibodies are not present, a person is likely not HIV infected.
 But, it can take as long as three to six months for the body to develop enough antibodies to show up on a test.